andrewblanford/ece590/README.md

 hubo-simple-demo
 ================

-simple c demmo for hubo
+simple c demo for hubo modified for ECE HW 1 to perform a wave.
+Also includes the python version of the same wave.